Community Governance Review 2025/2026 - review of local councils

-You may have seen in the news recently that the government has set out plans for a major reform of local and regional governance, with the aim of giving more power to local areas and simplifying how local government works.
-You can find out more about this in the English Devolution White Paper.
+You may have seen in the news that the government has set out plans for a major reform of local and regional governance, with the aim of giving more power to local areas and simplifying how local government works.
+Visit our devolution and local government reorganisation page to find out more about how this could affect Cheltenham.
 In light of these plans, Cheltenham Borough Council is keen to make sure we keep and improve community engagement and cohesion, local democracy and the delivery of effective local services.
 To help with this, we’re carrying out a Community Governance Review (CGR).

 This review looks at how your community is represented by town or parish councils.
 It's about making sure the structure and boundaries of councils work for you.
 Your feedback will help us shape recommendations for possible changes.